RosettaCommons/documentation/GALigandDock-Preprocessing.md

 ### 2. Partial charge assignment
 Add AM1-BCC partial charge to your mol2file.
-You can skip this stage if you are going to run partial charge calculation through stage3; this machinery in mol2genparams.py is still under progress and we recommend running external softwares listed below:
+You can skip this stage if you are going to run partial charge calculation through mol2genparams.py in stage3, although it is still unstable and for now we recommend running external softwares listed below:

 #### Using UCSF chimera
 - open UCSF chimera (download it if you don't have it; its free)